-Section 1. a.
-Under the terms of this Agreement, the term "seniority" means a preferred position for specific purposes which one employee within a seniority unit may have over another employee within the same seniority unit because of a greater length of service with the State System.

-- (1) Unless otherwise stated herein, the seniority unit shall consist of that group of employees in a University within which seniority preference is exercised.
-All integrated Universities shall have their seniority units defined by the specific campus. - (2) Unless otherwise stated herein, seniority refers to Bargaining Unit Seniority. - (3) Bargaining Unit seniority standing shall be determined by the length of unbroken (as defined in Section 2) service with the State System subsequent to July l, 1973, in bargaining unit classifications covered by this agreement and in classifications covered by the first-level supervisory memorandum.
-For employees who occupied a bargaining unit classification covered by this agreement on July l, 1973, all unbroken service with the State System prior to July l, 1973, will be counted toward Bargaining Unit seniority including leaves of absence without pay of one year or less.
-Employees who did not occupy a bargaining unit classification on July l, 1973, but did so prior to that date, will have such service counted toward Bargaining Unit seniority, if there has been no break in service, including leaves of absence without pay of one year or less. - (4) Days not in an active pay status will be deducted from Bargaining Unit seniority except for approved Leaves of Absence Without Pay of one year or less and Military Leave. - Effective July 1, 1991, employees will accrue Bargaining Unit seniority during legal strike absences. - (5) Employees who served in the Armed Forces of the United States during periods of time listed below shall be responsible for providing proof of military service to their personnel officer within 60 days of their first day of work in order to receive seniority credit in accordance with the Veterans' Preference Act, 51 Pa.
+- Section 1. a.
+Under the terms of this Memorandum, the term "seniority" means a preferred position for specific purposes which one employee within a seniority unit may have over another employee within the same seniority unit because of a greater length of service with the State System. - (1) Unless otherwise stated herein, the seniority unit shall consist of that group of employees in a University. - (2) Unless otherwise stated herein, seniority refers to Supervisory Unit seniority. - (3) Supervisory Unit seniority standing shall be determined by the length of unbroken (as defined in Section 2) service with the State System in first-level supervisory unit classifications included in this Memorandum. - (4) Days not in an active pay status will be deducted from Supervisory Unit seniority except for approved Leaves of Absence Without Pay of one year or less and Military Leave. - (5) Employees who served in the Armed Forces of the United States during periods of time listed below shall be responsible for providing proof of military service to their personnel officer within 60 days of their first day of work in order to receive seniority credit in accordance with the Veterans' Preference Act, 51 Pa.
 C.S.
-7107 et seq.
+7101 et seq.
 Failure to provide the required proof of service during the time period shall bar the employee or Union from claiming credit for such service at a later date.

-Applicable periods are as follows:

-- 1. Korea June 25, 1950 July 27, 1953

-- 2. Vietnam August 5, 1964 January 28, 1973
+Applicable periods are as follows: - i.
+Korea June 25, 1950 July 27, 1953 - ii.
+Vietnam August 5, 1964 January 28, 1973

-- 3. Persian Gulf August 2, 1990 August 31, 1991

-- 4. War on Terrorism, September 11, 2001, to date determined by the Adjutant General (Department of Military and Veterans Affairs) pursuant to 51 Pa.
+- iii.
+Persian Gulf August 2, 1990 August 31, 1991 - iv.
+War on Terrorism, September 11, 2001, to date determined by the Adjutant General (Department of Military and Veterans Affairs) pursuant to 51 Pa.
 C.S.
 7101. - b.
 Seniority credit for each employee is maintained as a total number of days.
-Employees will then accrue seniority in accordance with the following procedure: The number of regular hours paid each bi-weekly pay period plus the number of hours approved leave without pay will be accumulated.
+Employees will then accrue seniority in accordance with the following procedure: The number of regular hours paid each bi-weekly pay period plus the number of hours approved Leave without Pay will be accumulated.
 This total number of hours will be divided by 7.5 or 8 as applicable and rounded up to the next higher day.
 The result will be added to the employee's accumulated total. - Section 2.
 The following shall constitute a break in service: resignation, separation for just cause, retirement, absence without leave for five consecutive working days, failure to report within ten consecutive working days of recall, expiration of recall period, failure to report after leave, and acceptance of other permanent employment while on leave.
 This shall not restrict the State System's right to take whatever personnel action it deems warranted for any of the above.
-If service is broken by any of the above, the employee shall lose Bargaining Unit seniority.
-If an employee is returned within one year after such break in service, the employee shall be entitled to credit for seniority purposes for the time accrued up to the time break in service occurred, but shall not be entitled to any credit for the time represented by such break in service.
+If service is broken by any of the above, the employee shall lose Supervisory Unit seniority.
+If an employee is returned within one year after such break in service, the employee shall be entitled to credit for seniority purposes for the time accrued up to the time break in service occurred but shall not be entitled to any credit for the time represented by such break in service.